 6th fav to beat the fav

-You can add as many more or less in fact to the bet that you wish but the above gives a nice 5 bets which is quite affordable at £1 a bet.
+You can add as many in fact to the bet that you wish but the above gives a nice 5 bets which is quite affordable at £1 a bet.

 I also decided to cut down on the number of runners in each race I was going to bet on and came up with between 7 and 10.
 Betting on the Exacta with a large number of runners is nigh on impossible despite the favourable payouts but I am looking at winning smaller amounts but more of the time and as I said earlier it has been paying off pretty well, even in the last couple of days.

 2.50 Pontefract: 14/1 beat Evs fav and paid £20.80